davidrbourke/DVA-C02/Lambda.md

 #### ALB Multi-Value Headers

-- Allows the querystring parameters in HTTP request to be repeated, instead of keep just one, all can be kept, e.g.
+- Allows the querystring parameters in HTTP request to be repeated, instead of keeping just one, all can be kept, e.g.
-- `http://example.com/path?name=foo&name-bar` converts to JSON array:
+- `http://example.com/path?name=foo&name=bar` converts to JSON array:
 - `"queryStringParameters":{"name":["foo", "bar"]}`
 - If ALB Multi-Value headers are not enabled in the ALB, then just one of the parameters with the repeated name will be chosen.
 - Can enable this at the Target Group level.